ambermtse/cse15l-lab-reports/lab3.md

     272:        The mouse gene encoding the 67 kDa isoform of glutamate
     277:        and ectoderm of the limb buds in mouse embryos from
 ```
+The -n command-line option prints out the matching lines and their line numbers.
+This makes it helpful to find where in the file the matching line is located, and what the line should look like.
+Here it looked at the file `1471-213X-1-1.txt` for the word `mouse` and printed out the matching lines and line numbers.

 ```
 $grep -n "plane" */*/1471-213X-2-7.txt